verifyica-team/verifyica/CONFIGURATION.md

 ## Parallelism

-Verify has the ability to control both test class and test argument execution parallelism.
+Verifyica has the ability to control both test class and test argument execution parallelism.

 ### Test class execution parallelism